levisstrauss/issue-tracker/README.md

 - Thirty-eighth commit to GitHub: Set up NextAuth.js
 ---

-### Configure Google Provider to allow people to login with their Google account
+### Configure Google Provider to allow people to the login with their Google account
     - Website: https://console.cloud.google.com/
     - Create a new project and give it a name
     - Go back next auth website: https://next-auth.js.org/configuration/initialization#route-handlers-app